Frequently Asked Questions (FAQs)

 - How will my organization benefit from participation in the DRCHSD Program?

 - What is the Delta Regional Authority (DRA)?

 Community Care Coordination

 - Why is Community Care Coordination (CCC) important?

 - What is the timeline for the CCC activities?

 - How is the Community Champion supported through the DRCHSD Program?

 - What is the purpose of the Community Champion?

-- Are the Community Care Coordination Planning events separate from the on-site consultations?
+- Are the Community Care Coordination Planning events separate from the consultations?

 - I have a 'data request deadline' on my calendar.
 I'm unclear on what my responsibilities are regarding this.